We are 100% user supported.

 Term

-What are the advantages of using named ACLs?
+What are the characteristics/advantages of named ACLs?

 Definition

-supports both standard and extended ACLs
+Supports both standard and extended ACLs

 Term